sridaranathiyappan/forumsri/customer.md

 ## Who is a Customer for Manfacturer /Distributor /Retailer?
 ### Manfacturer
-The distribtutor who buys the goods or services from a Manfacturer or business in order to sell it to the Retailers
+The distributor who buys the goods or services from a Manfacturer or business in order to sell it to the Retailers

 ### Distributor
 The firm or Sub distributor who buys the goods or services from a Distributor in order to sell it to the Retailers or Institutions